Pharald/LPVTools/README.md

 Current Developers: Harald Pfifer, Emily Burgin

 The toolbox has been originally developed by G. Balas, A. Hjartarson, A. Packard, and P. Seiler.
-We are grateful for them to allow us taking over working on this tools.
+We are grateful for them to allow us taking over working on these tools.

 ## License
 GNU Affero General Public License v3.0